How to Apply

 Important Information About Genetic Counselor Licensure

-The Genetic Counseling Program at the University of South Carolina School of Medicine is fully accredited by the Accreditation Council for Genetic Counseling, thereby making our graduates eligible to sit for the American Board of Genetic Counseling national certification examination.
+The Genetic Counseling Program at the University of South Carolina is fully accredited by the Accreditation Council for Genetic Counseling, thereby making our graduates eligible to sit for the American Board of Genetic Counseling national certification examination.
 Some states have licensure for genetic counselors and some have not enacted licensure legislation/regulations.
 States with licensure have a licensing board with their own genetic counselor licensure requirements.
 State licensing laws typically require graduation from an ACGC accredited program and passing the ABGC national certification examination in order for a genetic counselor to apply for professional licensure.
 We cannot guarantee that the program meets the requirements for genetic counselor licensure in every state.
 Candidates for licensure must apply and meet the requirements for professional licensure in the state of choice and meet that state’s current regulations for genetic counselor licensure.
 Current information for states that have enacted genetic counselor licensure can be found here.
 Additional information can be found at the Academic Programs Professional Licensure website.